top of page

 What is a CBE?
 Understanding Community Built-Environments

 At the heart of every thriving community lies its shared public spaces - Community Built Environments (CBEs).
 These are public community spaces designed and managed for and with the community's well-being and prosperity in mind.
-CBEs are not privately owned but are typically owned and managed by public entities, such as public institutions, municipal departments, community organizations and non-profit entities.
+CBEs are not privately owned but are typically owned and managed by public entities, such as public institutions, municipal departments, community organizations, and non-profit entities.
 Some examples of such spaces include community parks, recreation areas, community centers, public libraries, outdoor markets, public plazas, community gardens, etc. Spaces like these serve as platforms for social interaction, education, economic development, and cultural expression, contributing to the overall well-being and prosperity of the community.

 CBEs are where bonds are strengthened, cultures are celebrated, and communities flourish.
 They are the stages where the stories of a community are enacted every day, fostering a sense of belonging and collective identity.